 Since then, Jeremy has been aggravating politicians, corporate bosses and scam artists with his affinity for finding the truth.

-Jeremy also received one of the highest honors in investigative journalism in 2010: the IRE certificate for breaking new investigations.
-He received the honor for his stories exposing mistakes made by government agencies during the flood that swamped downtown Nashville.
-He was also named an IRE finalist in 2010 for the investigation that resulted in the $1 million payout.
-In 2011, he was again named a finalist for the IRE certificate and was nominated for a national Emmy for his investigation into the questionable work habits of Nashville's criminal court clerk.
+Jeremy has received one of the highest honors in investigative journalism: the IRE certificate for breaking news investigations for his stories exposing mistakes made by government agencies during the flood that swamped downtown Nashville.
+He's also twice been named as a finalist for the IRE and received a national Emmy nomination for investigative reporting.

-He's also received a 2012 regional Edward R. Murrow award for investigating reporting, five MidSouth Emmys and multiple first place honors from the Associated Press, including the 2011, 2012 and 2013 best investigative reporting award.
+He's received seven Midsouth Emmys, the Edward R. Murrow award, and multiple first place honors from the Associated Press, including the 2011, 2012 and 2013 best investigative reporting award.
 In 2013, the Associated Press named him in the best TV large market reporter in Tennessee.

-Jeremy is reminded daily what's important in life, thanks to the women who run his life, including his wife and two daughters.
-When they allow him to do so, he's an sluggish long-distance runner and obsessive reader.
+Jeremy is reminded daily what's important in life, thanks to the women who run his life, especially his wife and two daughters.
+When they allow him to do so, he's an terrible long-distance runner and obsessive reader.

 While he's most proud of his investigations, he admits his favorite assignment was covering the 2004 Summer Olympics in Athens, Greece for WSMV and all stations owned by the Meredith corporation.